City of London Yeomanry (Rough Riders): Imperial Yeomanry

-During the campaign the 20th (Rough Riders) Battalion lost three officers and 27 other ranks killed or died, and 18 seriously wounded, and its members received a number of decorations, including Lt-Col Colvin who was Mentioned in dispatches and awarded a Companionship of the Bath (CB).
+During the campaign, the 20th (Rough Riders) Battalion lost three officers and 27 other ranks killed or died, and 18 seriously wounded, and its members received a number of decorations, including Lt-Col Colvin who was Mentioned in dispatches and awarded a Companionship of the Bath (CB).

-The First Contingent of the Imperial Yeomanry completed their year's term of service in 1901 but enough of the Rough Riders signed on for a second term for two companies (76th and 78th) of the battalion to continue in service.
+The First Contingent of the Imperial Yeomanry completed their year's term of service in 1901; however, enough of the Rough Riders signed on for a second term for two companies (76th and 78th) of the battalion to continue in service.
 Meanwhile, the 22nd (Rough Riders) Battalion, IY, had been raised in London on 27 March 1901 for the Second Contingent of the IY, consisting of 84th, 85th, 86th and 87th (Rough Riders) Companies.
 The 2nd Rough Riders sailed from Southampton aboard the German on 31 March under the command of Lt-Col Hugh Houghton Stewart of the 3rd (Fermanagh Militia) Battalion, Royal Inniskilling Fusiliers, with Maj Viscount Dungarvan (lieutenant-colonel of the North Somerset Yeomanry) as his second-in-command.
-On arrival in South Africa the battalion was joined by 76th and 78th Companies from the First Contingent.
+On arrival in South Africa, the battalion was joined by 76th and 78th Companies from the First Contingent.
 The battalion was disbanded at the end of the war in 1902.

 The Imperial Yeomanry concept was considered a success: before the war ended the existing Yeomanry regiments at home were converted into Imperial Yeomanry, and some of the war-raised battalions were established as permanent regiments.
 The Rough Riders were established on 27 July 1901 as 1st County of London Imperial Yeomanry (Rough Riders) under the command of Viscount Maitland, promoted to lieutenant-colonel, while Lt-Col Colvin was invited to raise and command a separate new regiment of Essex Imperial Yeomanry.
 In 1902 the Lord Mayor of London and other influential City people successfully petitioned for the unit's name to be changed to City of London Imperial Yeomanry (Rough Riders).
 Regimental Headquarters (RHQ) was established at the London Guildhall, later transferring to Finsbury Square.
 (Note: The regiment was based at 39 Finsbury Square, a building which was demolished in the 1920s.
 The site is now occupied by City Gate House which was designed by Frederick Gould and Giles Gilbert Scott and completed in 1930.)
 The establishment of a regiment of the IY was four squadrons and a machine gun section, totalling 596 men.
 The new regiment was granted the Battle honour South Africa 1900–02 in view of the service of its predecessor units.